-To upgrade an existing Oracle CM SDK 9.0.4.0 schema, continue with chapter 6.
+Direct upgrade of an existing Oracle CM SDK 9.0.4.0 schema is not supported; see details in chapter 6.

 Important Note: The complete patch process should be tested carefully before considering patching a production environment.

 If you make use of the patch feature of this software, you must take a full backup of your current ECMSDK environment and database repository, as this upgrade can NOT be de-installed once you patch from a previous ECMSDK schema.